-Since Mike Drass took over the reigns of the Wolverines program in 1993, Wesley College football has become synonymous with winning.
-Now entering his 22nd year as head coach in 2014, Drass, who also serves as the school’s Director of Athletics, is one of the winningest coaches in Division III history with a 187-52-1 overall record entering the 2014 season.
+Since Mike Drass took over the reins of the Wolverines program in 1993, Wesley College football has become synonymous with winning.
+Now entering his 24th year as head coach in 2016, Drass, who also serves as the school’s Director of Athletics, is one of the winningest coaches in Division III history.
+Last season he eclipsed the 200-victory mark as he increased his record to 210-56-1 as a head coach with all of his games coming at Wesley.

 By the Numbers